 These Peanut Butter Marshmallow bars are naturally gluten-free!
 Some recipes will include mix-ins that may contain gluten, but we're keeping it simple!

 Yes!
-I like to keep them in the fridge and they should last for awhile.
+I like to keep them in the fridge, and they should last for a while.
 They're the perfect dessert to make a day or two ahead and just hang in the fridge until you're ready to gift or serve!
 Plus, I think they taste best cold.

 📖 Recipe